Skip to content

 The History

-Every year on December 24th, at 7pm on the ” Town Green”, residents, families, friends, and guests gather in Basking Ridge, New Jersey join together to sing Christmas carols, wish good tidings, then move on to their personal family traditions.
-Join the community and celebrate the 100th anniversary as the Church bells begin ringing at 7pm.
-9 songs are sung and the caroling ends around 7:35pm, again with a round of ringing church bells.
+Every year on December 24th, at 7 pm on the ” Town Green”, residents, families, friends, and guests gather in Basking Ridge, New Jersey, sing Christmas carols, wish good tidings, and then move on to their family traditions.
+Join the community and celebrate the 100th anniversary as the Church bells begin ringing at 7 pm.
+Nine songs are sung, and the caroling ends around 7:35 pm, again with a round of ringing church bells.
 The “Christmas Eve Sing” is the oldest continuous Christmas Eve sing in New Jersey.

-Watch the final song of the 9 songs that have been sung for the 100th time on the Basking Ridge Greene December 24, 2023.
+Watch the final song of the nine songs that have been sung for the 100th time on the Basking Ridge Greene.

-Everything started back on December 24, 1924 when Basking Ridge resident and businessman Ray Moffet of Moffet Chevrolet in town took his Chevy truck to drive around town with his friends singing Christmas carols.
-Each year, Ray partnered alongside his friend John Carswell and they spread their holiday spirit traveling around town singing the night away.
+Everything started on December 24, 1924, when Basking Ridge resident and businessman Ray Moffet of Moffet Chevrolet took his Chevy truck to drive around town with his friends singing Christmas carols.
+Each year, Ray partnered alongside his friend John Carswell, and they spread their holiday spirit by traveling around town singing the night away.

-In 1927, the event moved from a Chevy truck to “the Village Green”, where the event has been centered since 1927.
+In 1927, the event moved from a Chevy truck to “the Village Green,” where the event has been centered since 1927.
 The “Green” is a small patch of grass that stands at the center of Finley Avenue across the street from 1 East Oak Street, in front of the Basking Ridge Presbyterian Church.
-Moffet solicited $5 contributions from local businessmen to pay the cost of decorating a tree and providing music for the occasion.
-The event typically took place at 8:00pm, moving later to 7:30pm and now kicks off every year at 7:00pm.
+Moffet solicited $5 contributions from local businessmen to pay for decorating a tree and providing music for the occasion.
+The event typically occurred at 8:00 pm, moving later to 7:30 pm, and now kicks off every year at 7:00 pm.

 All Volunteer Brass Ensemble

-A welcome addition, in 1932, a brass ensemble that leads the carolers in song was added.
+A welcome addition, in 1932, was a brass ensemble that led the carolers in song.
 The ensemble is all volunteer.
-A similar event was held at Olcott Square in Bernardsville led by William Van Houten and Charles Swain during the mid-1930s, but it did not last, leaving Basking Ridge to hold the area’s only Christmas sing.
+A similar event was held at Olcott Square in Bernardsville, led by William Van Houten and Charles Swain, during the mid-1930s, but it did not last, leaving Basking Ridge to hold the area’s only Christmas sing.

-Local resident Jim Felter has been the Christmas Eve Carol coordinator since 2006.
-Prior to 2006, long time BRPC member George Fricke did it for 17 years.
-If you’re interested in participating, reach out to posaune007@gmail.com.
+Resident Jim Felter has been the Christmas Eve Carol coordinator since 2006.
+Before 2006, long-time BRPC member George Fricke did it for 17 years.
+If you’re interested in participating, reach out to [email protected].

 Anyone can join to play.
-You just show up at Westminster Hall (BRPC) at 6:00pm.
-The “Carol Sing on the Green” for those who wish to sing typically bring a flashlight or a cell phone with a flashlight app so to read the carol sheets that are offered to anyone starting at about 6:45pm.
-The attendees sing a total of 9 songs (same every year), and the singing comes to a close with a generous ringing of the church bells from the Presbyterian and Methodist churches.
-Then the area’s church doors open for an early service, and neighbors or strangers wish each other a Merry Christmas and go on their way.
-By 7:25 the green is deserted.
+You show up at Westminster Hall (BRPC) at 6:00 pm.
+The “Carol Sing on the Green” for those who wish to sing typically brings a flashlight or a cell phone with a flashlight app to read the carol sheets offered to anyone starting at about 6:45 pm.
+The attendees sing 9 songs (the same every year), and the singing comes to a close with a generous ringing of the church bells from the Presbyterian and Methodist churches.
+Then, the area’s church doors open for an early service, and neighbors or strangers wish each other a Merry Christmas and go on their way.
+By 7:25, the green is deserted.

 Back in Basking Ridge, John D. Carswell, who had led the singing and helped Ray for fifty years, died in May 1975.
 Richard Booth had been leading the ensemble.
-In 1975 Bob Verburg stepped in and served as chairman of the event.
-The 1975 all volunteer committee included a standing committee to support the Carol Sing included Harold M. Bieber, Norris Birnbaum, George L. Fricke, Dr. William J. Haines, Gregory Lane, Ernest R. Shears, Jean-Louis Terry, Robert M. Huggins, Burr Williamson and Robert M. Verburg.
-Serving on the general committee are Rev. Norman M. Post, Rev. Dale H. Crouthamel, Rev. Joseph A. B. Wade, Rev. Wilbur A. Thomas, Rev. Rudolf J.S.
-Keyl, Rev Dwight A. White, Dr. J. Calvin K. Jackson and Rev. Carl Abrahamsen Jr. In the 1980’s Gregory Lane led the singing followed by George Fricke for 17 years from 1987-2005.
+In 1975, Bob Verburg stepped in and served as chairman of the event.
+The 1975 all-volunteer committee included a standing committee to support the Carol Sing, including Harold M. Bieber, Norris Birnbaum, George L. Fricke, Dr. William J. Haines, Gregory Lane, Ernest R. Shears, Jean-Louis Terry, Robert M. Huggins, Burr Williamson, and Robert M. Verburg.
+The general committee members are Rev. Norman M. Post, Rev. Dale H. Crouthamel, Rev. Joseph A. B. Wade, Rev. Wilbur A. Thomas, Rev. Rudolf J.S.
+Keyl, Rev Dwight A. White, Dr. J. Calvin K. Jackson, and Rev. Carl Abrahamsen Jr. In the 1980s, Gregory Lane led the singing, followed by George Fricke, for 17 years, from 1987 to 2005.
 Since 2006, Jim Felter has been leading the way.

 Supporting organizations have included: Moffet Motors, the Women’s Auxiliary of the Basking Ridge Fire Company, the Bernards Township PTA, The Ridge Home & School Association, and nine of the town’s religious congregations, And you can’t forget the Basking Ridge Fire Department who stands up and decorates the town tree every year.